- Jun 19, 2018

 - Provides essential fats with your body needs but can’t produce itself

 The unsaturated fats are the good guys – including polyunsaturated fatty acids and monounsaturated fats.
-When eaten in moderation they are used to replace saturated or trans fats, can help lower cholesterol levels and reduce your risk of heart disease.
+When eaten in moderation, or added to your juicing regime, they are used to replace saturated or trans fats, can help lower cholesterol levels and reduce your risk of heart disease.
 One type of polyunsaturated fat is omega-3 fatty acids.

 The bad and the ugly: Saturated fats, artificial trans fats, hydrogenated oils and tropical oils